eclipse-thingweb/playground/README.md

     * Simply paste a TD in the text field and click validate
 * You can use it offline by opening `thingweb-playground/WebContent/index.html` in a Web Browser.
     * Simply paste a TD in the text field and click validate
-* You can use it as a script.
+* You can use it as a script:
+    * Go to Scripts folder and run `npm install`
     * Run `node Scripts/playground.js "./WebContent/Examples/Bundang/Valid/MyLampThing.jsonld"` to validate a Thing Description found at `./WebContent/Examples/Bundang/Valid/MyLampThing.jsonld'.
 You can replace this with a TD you want to validate.

 ## Examples